tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 ## Relationship to other drafts

-This draft defines a certificate compression mechanism suitable for use with [RFC 8879: TLS Certificate Compression](https://www.rfc-editor.org/rfc/rfc8879.html).
+This draft defines a certificate compression mechanism suitable for use with TLS Certificate Compression {{TLSCertCompress}}.

-The intent of this draft is to provide a compelling alternative to [draft-kampanakis-tls-scas](https://www.ietf.org/id/draft-kampanakis-tls-scas-latest-03.html) as it provides a better compression ratio, doesn't require any additional retries or error handling if connections fail and doesn't require clients to be frequently updated with new intermediate certificates.
+The intent of this draft is to provide a compelling alternative to Intemerdiate Certificate Compression {{SCA}} as it provides a better compression ratio, doesn't require any additional retries or error handling if connections fail and doesn't require clients to be frequently updated with new intermediate certificates.

-[CBOR Encoded X.509 (C509)](https://www.ietf.org/archive/id/draft-ietf-cose-cbor-encoded-cert-05.html) defines a concise alternative format for X.509 certificates.
+CBOR Encoded X.509 (C509) {{?I-D.ietf-cose-cbor-encoded-cert-05}} defines a concise alternative format for X.509 certificates.
 If this format were to become widely used on the WebPKI, defining an alternative version of this draft specifically for C509 certificates would be sensible.

-[Compact TLS, (cTLS)](https://www.ietf.org/archive/id/draft-ietf-tls-ctls-08.html) defines a version of TLS1.3 which allows a pre-configured client and server to establish a session with minimal overhead on the wire.
+Compact TLS, (cTLS) {{?I-D.ietf-tls-ctls-08}} defines a version of TLS1.3 which allows a pre-configured client and server to establish a session with minimal overhead on the wire.
 In particular, it supports the use of a predefined list of certificates known to both parties which can be compressed.
 However, cTLS is still at an early stage and may be challenging to deploy in a WebPKI context due to the need for clients and servers to agree on the profile template to be used in the handshake.

-[RFC 7924: TLS Cached Information Extension]( https://www.rfc-editor.org/info/rfc7924) introduced a new extension allowing clients to signal they had cached certificate information from a previous connection and for servers to signal that the clients should use that cache instead of transmitting a redundant set of certificates.
+TLS Cached Information Extension {{?RFC7924}} introduced a new extension allowing clients to signal they had cached certificate information from a previous connection and for servers to signal that the clients should use that cache instead of transmitting a redundant set of certificates.
 However this RFC has seen little adoption in the wild as it introduces a new fingerprinting vector and arguably supplanted by session resumption.

-[RFC 9191: Handling long certificate chains in TLS-Based EAP Methods](https://www.rfc-editor.org/rfc/rfc9191.txt) discusses the challenges of long certificate chains outside the WebPKI ecosystem.
+Handling long certificate chains in TLS-Based EAP Methods {{?RFC9191}} discusses the challenges of long certificate chains outside the WebPKI ecosystem.
 Although the scheme proposed in this draft is targeted at WebPKI use, it nonetheless delivers a substantial improvement over existing TLS compression schemes even when alternative roots are used.
 Further, defining alternative shared dictionaries for other major ecosystems may be attractive.

 ## Status